Nuh Omar: Career

 In 2019, Nuh teamed up with writer Mark Davis to produce The Alexandrian (known then simply as Cleopatra), an episodic historical drama about the dynasty of the infamous ruler of Egypt, Cleopatra, and work on the project is underway.

 In 2014, Nuh began writing a modern adaptation of Oscar Wilde’s The Happy Prince.
 The screenplay, named The Porter & The Stone, has won numerous awards, including Best Short at Screencraft’s Public Domain Competition 2021, and finalist at The Atlanta Film Festival Screenplay Competition 2022.
 As of early 2022, it was ranked the number one in the categories of Family and Family-Short on Coverfly’s aggregated ranking system, was in the Top 1% of all projects on Coverfly, and was featured on the Coverfly Red List.

 His TV pilot screenplay, A Matter of Time, co-written with Christian Villarreal, won the grand prize at Filmmatic’s TV Pilot Awards Season 6 as Best TV Pilot, along with numerous other accolades, and is currently being shopped around.

 Also in development is I'm Here, a TV series about his own journey in the American heartland told through the eyes of a tabloid journalist that interviews cryptids and creatures of folklore, which he initially began developing as a student in 2007.
 In 2015, Nuh attempted to turn the series into a comic book, but by 2020 decided to return to its intended television roots.
 The pilot’s screenplay has been a selection at numerous festivals and competitions.

 Nuh is currently working with production company Rustic Lightbulb, and producer Severn Lang, to develop the short The Universe at Midnight and the feature Tijuana Bible, which he will write and direct.
 The Universe at Midnight is expected to go into production in 2022.

 He is also writing two feature films, The Imaginary Friend Society, a family film about imaginary friends, and Ophelia, a story about a man chosen to become the next form of death, and his relationship with a Djinn named Ophelia.

 Personal life

 Nuh lives and works in Karachi, Pakistan and Los Angeles, CA. He has been openly vocal about his struggles with depression, and is an advocate for mental health awareness.

-He is a self proclaimed “old world nerd”, and is a fan of comic books and 80’s properties, his favorites being Transformers and Masters of the Universe.
-One of his hobbies is collecting action figures.
-He has several tattoos, including his mother’s name in Urdu, and the Arashikage Clan’s i-Ching symbol from the series G.I.
-Joe.

-He has said his favorite genre is Magical Realism.